This Kingdom Will Not Kill Me by Ilona Andrews

 2026 has been a rough year for me and reading.
 I can’t tell if it’s that I’m burn out or that I’ve just read too much in one genre.
 Either way, April is off to a great start, bucking the trend of the year so far.

 This Kingdom Will Not Kill Me by Ilona Andrews, written by an author I have fan girled for at least 15 years, started slow for me.
 I am not sure if that is because it was new or I am working out of my slump, but it didn’t pull me in immediately the way Andrews usually does.
-That being said, the slow start was worth it.
-I absolutely love the world building, characters and story in this one.
+The slow start, however, didn't keep me from rating this 5/5 and embarking on a reread almost immediately after I finished the book.
+I'm now a month out from the first time I read the book, and I'm on reread three.

 Favorite thing

 The deeply flawed and human characters.
-Ilona does a great job of balancing characters with incredible powers against actual real human fallibility.
+Andrews does a great job of balancing characters with incredible powers against actual real human fallibility.
 I enjoyed the way that Maggie herself struggles with this.

 Least favorite thing